-- Austin children receive treatment by dedicated cleft specialists who address this condition every day.
+- Children receive treatment by dedicated cleft specialists who address this condition every day.

-- Dr. Cone, Dr. Langevin, and Dr. Hobar are different from many other pediatric craniofacial surgeons because of their combination of reconstructive and cosmetic expertise.
+- Dr. Cone, and Dr. Langevin, are different from many other pediatric craniofacial surgeons because of their combination of reconstructive and cosmetic expertise.
 Each brings a sense of artistry and beauty to complex surgical procedures.

 - Patients benefit from the latest in proven surgical techniques.
 Our doctors are highly regarded leaders in the field and frequently contribute to the body of research and medical advancements.